Hotel Splendide (1932 film): Production

 Made for £4,000 for Gaumont-British, the film features one of the earliest cinematic uses of Gounod's "Funeral March of the Marionettes", better known as the theme music for Alfred Hitchcock Presents.

 Critical reception

+The Daily Film Renter wrote: "A snappy comedy-drama ...
+Virtues of film are its refreshing new twist to a theme which has been done before, the commendable straight course of its plot, and the good show given by Verno.
+An enjoyable comedy which stands up all the time.
+Suitability, like its certificate, universal."

-In contemporary reviews, Picturegoer Weekly wrote, "Jerry Verno is an efficient and funny comedian...What laughter there is is easily accounted for but the scenes that are supposed to be thrilling miss the mark"; Kine Weekly wrote, "Comedy and thrills are adequately blended in a somewhat far-fetched crook story.
+Picturegoer wrote: "Jerry Verno is an efficient and funny comedian ...
+What laughter there is is [sic] easily accounted for but the scenes that are supposed to be thrilling miss the mark."

+Kine Weekly wrote, "Comedy and thrills are adequately blended in a somewhat far-fetched crook story.
 Acting is quite good, presentation fair.
-A light second feature, of which cheeriness is the keynote, is indicated"; and The Bioscope wrote, "Here is one of those unostentatiously produced British pot-boilers, made with an eye on the cash-box, which may be expected to hold its own in the family house, chiefly as a second feature.
+A light second feature, of which cheeriness is the keynote, is indicated".

+The Bioscope wrote: "Here is one of those unostentatiously produced British pot-boilers, made with an eye on the cash-box, which may be expected to hold its own in the family house, chiefly as a second feature.
 Its light comedy and mystery atmosphere will get it past an unsophisticated audience."